What ATS stands for

 Building a recruitment processes

-Applicant tracking systems are used to manage recruitment processes, and therefore must enable the building of these processes.
+Applicant Tracking Systems are used to manage recruitment processes, and therefore must enable the building of these processes.
 Building the recruitment process is the first and one of the most important steps before starting the process itself.
 A well-built and therefore well-planned process is the basis for effective and efficient recruitment.
 ATSs help in building and planning recruitment processes.

-Regardless of whether we use the ATS system or not, recruitment should always be preceded by creating a job description.
+Regardless of whether we use an ATS system or not, recruitment should always be preceded by creating a job description.
 Simply put, the job description consists of the name of the position, location of the workplace, scope of duties, requirements, and employment terms.

 - Automatically matching candidates to the project based on the comparison of the candidate's profile with the job description.
 This feature can save recruiters valuable time spent on manually searching for candidates available in the employer's internal candidate database.
 Automatic matching of candidates from the internal database can also directly save the employer's money.
 Since we managed to find a suitable candidate in the internal database, there is no need to spend money on searching for candidates through recruitment advertisements or direct / executive search activities.

 - Quick searching of projects in the system, e.g., by the name of the workplace's position or location.
 The more recruitment projects the employer implements, the more critical it is to search for these projects efficiently.
-Project search is an essential function that every modern ATS should enable.
+Project search is an essential function that every good ATS should enable.

 - Generating project reports.
 Reporting is another critical function of every ATS.
 For example, suppose a recruiter wants to see a report on all recruitment projects carried out for a specific position in the last 12 months.
-In that case, the ATS must store information about the job position, to which each recruitment project relates.
+In that case, an ATS must store information about the job position, to which each recruitment project relates.
 The job position is part of the job description.

 - Automatically creating job ads, based on the entered job description and publication of the ads on job boards (so-called multiposting).
 It should be remembered here that announcements are still the most popular way of acquiring candidates.
 Creating and publishing advertisements is a time-consuming activity.
 An efficient ATS supports and saves recruiters' time by automatically generating the job ads content based on the previously entered job description and then enabling the publication of the advertisement on recruitment portals straight from the system.
 Therefore, in this case, it is necessary to enter the job description into the system.

-Job description at Element ATS
+Job description in Element

 In Element, entering a job description is quick and convenient.
 We do not impose any specific requirements as to the type and amount of data entered.
 When creating a recruitment project, you decide what data you want to enter.
 The only requirement is to provide the job position name, which is also the name of the recruitment project.